LeoLuoUofT/SIGNIT/README.md

 Pfft!!
 Explains all the coffee lying around - Kansha

-Checkout stream_input.py for pulling frames from live  youtube and twitch streams.
+Please checkout stream_input.py for pulling frames from live  youtube and twitch streams.

-More visualization and data analysis stats in the Visualizations folder, I've included the jupyter notebook for analysis on Deaf users and Deaf
+More visualization and data analysis stats is provided in the Visualizations folder, I've included the jupyter notebook for analysis on Deaf users and sign_langauge_users_analysis.py for analysis on deaf users  who use sign language.